 Land that can get covered with water is called "submerged," or "submersible land."
 The rules for public use of the submerged and submersible land underlying state-owned waterways are simple.

 You have the right to recreate on state-owned ("navigable") waterways including submerged and submersible lands.
 Recreational uses allowed include navigation, fishing, and commerce.
 The official document referencing the public's rights is The

 Public Trust Doctrine.

-However, this doctrine is not a license to trespass on private land.
-Anyone crossing private land to reach state-owned public land and waterways must have permission from the landowner.
+This doctrine is not a green light to trespass on private land.
+Anyone crossing private land to get to state-owned public land and waterways must have permission from the landowner.
 The landowner is under no obligation to grant this permission.

-In April 2005, the Oregon Attorney General issued an opinion which addressed the public rights associated both with waterways determined to be navigable and those for which the question of ownership of their submerged and submersible lands has not been addressed.
-ISee link to the right).
+In April 2005, the Oregon Attorney General issued an opinion addressing the public rights for navigable waterways and land where the question of ownership of the submerged and submersible lands has not been addressed.

-For a list of Oregon waterways that have been determined to meet the federal test of navigability for purposes of State ownership of the underlying submerged and submersible land, visit the Department of State Lands, Waterways and Wetlands page
+For a list of Oregon waterways that meet the federal test of state ownership of the underlying submerged and submersible land, visit the Department of State Lands, Waterways and Wetlands page.

 A .gov website belongs to an official government organization in the United States.

 A lock icon ( ) or https:// means you’ve safely connected to the .gov website.